 Despite the fact that vaccine is widely available, Bordetalla pertussis infections are still very common.
-The classic symptoms of pertussis are paroxysmal whooping cough, marked leukocytosis and related pulmonary leukostasis.
-So far, only four cases of HUS associated with Bordetella pertussis infection have been described in the literature [6-9].
+The classic symptoms of pertussis are

 CASE REPORT

 A two-month-old female infant was admitted to the hospital due to fever, intensive cough, shortness of breath and poor feeding.
 First symptoms have begun two days before hospital admission.